overlay-market/markets/specs/notes.md

 ### Spec

+- **OVLToken (ERC20 Token):** Base token with public `mint()`, `burn()` functions through `AccessControl` privileges

+- **OVLPosition (ERC1155 Token):** Positions as ERC1155 tokens allows for transfers on secondary markets

+- **OVLFeed:** Proxy for the underlying data stream for prices

 - Feed and trading position contracts act as pairs.
 Governance adds these together.

-- **OVLToken (ERC20 Token):** Base token with public `mint()`, `burn()` functions through `AccessControl` privileges

-- **OVLPosition (ERC1155 Token):** Positions as ERC1155 tokens allows for transfers on secondary markets

 - Position contracts have admin access to OVL token contract for mint/burn functions

 - Position contracts fetch prices from associated feed contract whenever updates to the position occur

+- Keepers (i.e. any external actor) are incentivized to liquidate underwater positions through a reward of 50% (less fees) of the total OVL locked in the underwater position

 ![spec](OVL.svg)